Signe Hebbe: Education

 In 1848, at the age of eleven, she was enrolled at the school of the Royal Swedish Opera.
 She was a student of Karolina Bock and studied music at the Lindblad piano school.
 In 1852–1854, she was a student at the conservatory in Berlin.

 Signe Hebbe made her debut as an actress at the Royal Dramatic Theatre in 1855.
 She was not given good reviews in spoken drama, and therefore resumed her studies in singing.

 In 1856, she was enrolled as a student at the Paris conservatory.
 She was the first student from Scandinavia to be given an award at the Paris conservatory.

 She gave lessons in "plastic" (mimic) herself and, in 1860, came to act as the instructor of Sarah Bernhardt, when she replaced Bernhardt's ordinary teacher Élie during his absence.

 She developed her ability as a singer by studies under Francesco Lamperti in Milan, and studied acting for Adelaide Ristori and Ernesto Rossi.

 Opera singer

 Signe Hebbe was made her debut as an opera singer in Frankfurt.
 She was active in Lyon in 1861-62, and engaged at the Nationaltheater Mannheim.

-Between 1864 and 1879, she toured Europe as an opera and concert singer and performed in Stockholm, Karlsruhe, Copenhagen, Théâtre Lyrique in Paris, Warsaw, Geneva, Milan, Palermo, Helsingfors, and Oslo.
+Between 1864 and 1879, she toured Europe as an opera and concert singer and performed in Stockholm, Karlsruhe, Copenhagen, Théâtre Lyrique in Paris, Warsaw, Geneva, Milan, Palermo, Helsingfors (Helsinki), and Oslo.